-The Wieliczka Salt Mine is one of the most famous tourist attractions in Krakow.
+The Wieliczka Salt Mines are one of the most famous tourist attractions in Kraków.
 Since they were first visited in the 15th century, this place has not ceased to amaze tourists from all corners of the world.
 Would you like to be one of them?

 1. Danilowicza Well

-The tourist route to the Wieliczka Salt Mines begins at the Danilowicza Well after descending 64 meters down steep wooden stairs that seem to have no end.
+The tourist route to the Wieliczka Salt Mines starts at the Danilowicza Well after descending 64 meters down a steep wooden staircase that seems to have no end.

 Upon arrival at the starting point, the tour guide will begin to tell you the origins and history of this peculiar mine still active while you go deep into the bowels of the Earth up to 135 meters deep through labyrinthine galleries that will lead you to spectacular chambers excavated in salt where you will see incredible sculptures and subway lakes.